geetharamson/Programming-DA/README.md

 When df independent random variables, each with standard normal distributions (mean 0, variance 1), are squared and summed, the resulting distribution is chi-square (see Notes).
 This distribution is often used in hypothesis testing.
 Parameters:

     df : float or array_like of floats
     Number of degrees of freedom, should be > 0. size : int or tuple of ints, optional
     Output shape.
 If the given shape is, e.g., (m, n, k), then m * n * k samples are drawn.
-If size is None (default), a single value is returned if df is a scalar.
-Otherwise, np.array(df).size samples are drawn.
+If size is None (default), a single value is returned ie. df is a scalar.
+Otherwise np.array(df).size samples are drawn.

 Returns:
 out : ndarray or scalar